iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.3.2/report.md

 > Didn't recognise QR codes at a pub and at the Australian National Museum.
 Strange as other QR code reader redirected me to this Canberra Check in app anyway.
 Android / Oppo<br> :date: __2020-11-25 22:13:55__

 > Won't install!!
 Running a Samsung Note 10 so shouldn't be a compatibility issue!!<br> :date: __2020-11-14 04:53:26__

-> Complete failure.
-Says enter code but no indication of where to get code.<br> :date: __2020-11-04 00:06:22__

-> This app does not work.
-I've tried at 3 different locations and it has not worked once.
-Scanning a QR code and entering details manually was far easier.
-So now have to use written sign in if available or not bother signing in (playgrounds)<br> :date: __2020-10-27 04:01:35__